Norman Rose: Radio

-Films
+Film

-Nicknamed “The Voice of God” by colleagues because of his deep, recognizable voice, Rose was often cast as something akin to God; conversely, he was the voice of "Death" in Woody Allen's 1975 comedy Love and Death.
+Nicknamed “The Voice of God” by colleagues because of his deep, recognizable voice, Rose was the voice of "Death" in Woody Allen's 1975 comedy Love and Death.
 Rose's other film work includes Woody Allen's Radio Days and the narration for director Kinji Fukasaku's Message from Space (1978), narrating the English dub of the 1968 Soviet Union production of War and Peace and Ishirō Honda's Destroy All Monsters, as well as a newsreel announcer in Mike Nichols’ Biloxi Blues (1988).
-On screen he was seen in The Joe Louis Story (1953),The Violators (1957), Jump (1971), Sidney Lumet’s The Anderson Tapes (1971), Who Killed Mary What’s Her Name?
+On screen he was seen in The Joe Louis Story (1953), The Violators (1957), Jump (1971), Sidney Lumet’s The Anderson Tapes (1971), Who Killed Mary What’s Her Name?
 (1971) and Martin Ritt's The Front (1976) (also starring Woody Allen).
 He also narrated the 1989 film documentary How Hitler Lost the War, which was produced by David Hoffman.

 Rose was also the offscreen narrator for the telecast of Mikhail Baryshnikov's production of the ballet The Nutcracker (1977), a production that has been repeated many times on television and is available on DVD.